 Director of Yoga

 Kari Kwinn, ERYT500, RPYT, YACEP is the Director of Yoga for White Lotus Therapeutics.
 Her academic background includes a BA in anthropology and a Master's Degree in Nonprofit Management.
 With extensive training in Ashtanga, Vinyasa, Sivananda, Prenatal, and Yin yoga, Kari lends direction to the diverse teaching staff at White Lotus.
 While Kari brings an interdisciplinary and academic approach to the study of yoga and the cultivation of the yoga team, her teaching style is approachable, witty, and fun.
 Her goal is to help students understand the potential for healing and wellness using Western, Eastern, and complementary healthcare models.
 A medical anthropologist by training, Kari has experience working with diverse populations and disease conditions, including dementia, MS, HIV/AIDS, prenatal and postpartum wellness, and those in recovery from addiction.
-When she isn't teaching or learning, Kari writes, cooks, hikes, and works steadily at successfully feeding herself with chopsticks.
+When she isn't teaching or learning, Kari writes, cooks, hikes, and works steadily at doing nothing.